 Logarithm ‖ Definition, Laws And Worked Examples

-This article will give you a detailed explanation of logarithms, and the associated laws with relevant work examples.
-It gives a step–by–step methodological approach to solving each arithmetic problem that involves a logarithm.
-Ensure to read to the end.
+This article will provide a detailed explanation of logarithms and their associated laws with relevant work examples.
+It will also provide a step–by–step methodological approach to solving each arithmetic problem involving a logarithm.
+Ensure that you read to the end.

 Definition Of Logarithm